mallikaverma/peurcoinGitHub/README.md

 - Build merchants/service provider reputation and trust based on smart contract
 - Build convenience in online and offline transaction for both merchant and customers
 - Build healthy ecosystem among merchants and customers
-- Anti manipulation and fraud
+- Anti manipulation and fraud transactions, reputation rank and payroll
 - Marketplace and payroll integration system based on smart contract
 - Convert directly from crypto currency to fiat currency local and international through Peur exchange instant rate
 - Fast and low cost transfer payment